snaeimi/SimCenterDocumentation/docs/common/testbeds/atlantic_city/asset_description.rst

    :align: center
    :figclass: align-center
    :width: 600
+   :alt: Heatmaps showing the confusion matrices for the number of floors predictor used in this study.
    Confusion matrices for the number of floors predictor used in this study.

 .. _lbl-testbed_LC_asset_description_meanroofht: